datacoves/docs/docs/how-tos/airflow/run-databricks-notebook.md

 - **Databricks Host:** This is the URL of your Databricks cluster.
 It typically looks like `https://<databricks-instance>.databricks.com`.
 - **Databricks Cluster ID:** This is the identifier of the cluster you want to use to run your notebook.
 - **Databricks Token:** If you do not have admin privileges, work with an admin to get the token.
 Follow the [Databricks documentation here](https://docs.databricks.com/en/dev-tools/auth/pat.html).
-- **Databricks Notebook Path:** This is the full path to the notebook you want to trigger from Airflow.
+- **Databricks Notebook Repo Path:** This is the full path to the notebook you want to trigger from Airflow.
+We recommend using the Git Notebook feature in Databricks.
+This notebook is usually located in a Repos directory in Databricks.

 ### How to get Databricks Host and Databricks Cluster ID